Updated on July 8th, 2025 by Felix Martinez

-The Dividend Kings are the best-of-the-best when it comes to returning cash to shareholders.
+The Dividend Kings are the best of the best when it comes to returning cash to shareholders.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter, such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-Colgate-Palmolive (CL) is a consumer staples conglomerate that has increased its dividend for 61 consecutive years, one of the longest streaks in the entire stock market.
+Colgate-Palmolive (CL) is a consumer staples conglomerate that has increased its dividend for 64 consecutive years, one of the longest streaks in the entire stock market.

 Perhaps more impressively, Colgate-Palmolive has continuously paid dividends on its common stock since 1895.